SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 ```

 # TODOs
+- Need to figure out why overlays are not getting `layerorder` in the front end

 - Pull the view out of core arches
 - Pull the url out of core arches urls
 - Change the ajax call to update rather than post
-- Make it work on basemaps and overlays
+- Make it work on overlays
 - Make it feel like it isn't bodged
 - Wrap the view in try/catch
 - Worked on dev without js template changes - needs looking into